Sainaik/Image-Classification-in-R-/README.md

 For image pre-processing i used "Imager" Library.

 Training Data has 30  images
-Testing data Has 10 images
+Testing data has 10 images

+Happy Coding .